mikeraab/docker001/Participant-Guide.md

 $ docker run -d -p 80:80/tcp "karthequian/helloworld:latest"
 ```

 Explore this Helloworld app in the browser.
 Navigate to the IP of the Docker Host where it is running and note the number of visits.
-(The IP is the same as the Host that you are SSH’d into http://host_ip or on your localhost http:localhost )
+(The IP is the same as the Host that you are SSH’d into http://host_ip or on your localhost http://localhost )

 <img src=images/004-hello-world.png />